cllebrun/DashTemplateARM/README.md

   memory: 128M

 4. Connect to IoT Foundation and generate an API key and token for your organization, save these credentials somewhere
-5. Write your credentials in the app.js file and in routes/dashboard.js
+5. Write your credentials in the app.js file , routes/api.js file and in routes/dashboard.js file
 6. Connect to Bluemix:

 		cf api https://api.ng.bluemix.net